TaymAlsalti/netlify-website/content/authors/admin/_index.md

 highlight_name: false
 ---

-Broadly, I am interested in doing meta-science and teaching research methods.
-More specific research interests include meta-analytic methods (especially publication bias and tests of small study effects), peer review, causal inference, psychology/sociology of science.

-I am currently writing my [master thesis](https://osf.io/6efcg/) at the department of Methods and Evaluation / Quality Assurance at the FU Berlin.
-I've been affiliated with [METRICS](https://metrics.stanford.edu/) for a while and am currently involved in three research projects there, with [one of them](https://doi.org/10.1101/2021.08.25.21262631) soon coming to fruition.
-I will be starting a PhD somewhere in Germany in November or December of this year, in which I will research this meta-scientific topic or the other.
+I just started a PhD in which I'll be researching measurement standardisation and related fun stuff with [Ruben Arslan](https://rubenarslan.github.io/), [Malte Elson](https://www.hti.ruhr-uni-bochum.de/personen/elson/index.html.de), and [Ian Hussey](https://mmmdata.io/).
+I've also been associated with the [METRICS](https://metrics.stanford.edu/) for about 2 years and have been/am involved in three projects there, with [one of them](https://doi.org/10.1101/2021.08.25.21262631) soon coming to fruition.

-I spend most of my free time nowadays (re)learning maths, trying to be a wee bit less terrible at the piano, and touring Berlin's cemetries.
+I spend most of my free time nowadays (re)learning maths, cooking and/or baking, cycling, and hanging around the forest and lakes in and around my village.

 ---